SH.04 - Computer Services

 - TCC restricts access to peer-to-peer Web sites from the TCC network.
-TCC allows access to sites that allow legal alternatives for downloading music, movies, and other copyrighted materials.
+TCC allows access to sites that offer legal alternatives for downloading music, movies, and other copyrighted materials.

 In compliance with state and federal copyright laws and the Higher Education Opportunity Act of 2008 (HEOA) (Public Law 110-315), Tulsa Community College adheres to a Copyright Infringement and Peer-to-Peer policy listed below.

-- TCC informs students, faculty, and staff about copyright laws and TCC’s policies related to violating copyright laws and peer-to-peer file sharing through an Annual Disclosure sent via email to every enrolled student as well as every employee, from the Student Affairs Office at least once per academic year.
+- TCC informs students, faculty, and staff about copyright laws and TCC’s policies related to violating copyright laws and peer-to-peer file sharing through an Annual Disclosure sent via email to every enrolled student as well as every employee from Student Student Success and Equity at least once per academic year.